Somewhere That's Green

 The male dolls of the same vintage - Han and Luke - don't fit the Ken shoes well.
 It ends up being a cram-fest.
 The Dollar Tree GI Joe dolls I bought for clothes had boots that fit.

-I recently found some great Fashion Fever shoes that work beautifully for her.
-If the 'foot bed' on the shoe is flat, the FF shoes will work, even if it's at an angle.
-The ankle tie ones - they come in numerous colors in various sets - are a good example.
-Mine can even stand unassisted in them.
+Found some great Fashion Fever shoes that work beautifully for her.
+If the 'foot bed' on the shoe is flat, the FF shoes will work, even if it is at an angle.
+The ankle-tie ones - they come in numerous colors in various sets - are a good example.
+Posed well, she can even stand unassisted in them.

 Surprisingly, Jem and Princess Leia can wear my 'Princess Fiona' doll's green shoes.
 They just look a bit awkward on them - the heel's too tall for Leia, and too short for Jem.
 For a seated doll, though, it'd look OK.